ocapn/ocapn/draft-specifications/Model.md

 ## Promise

-A promise represents the eventual return value (fulfillment) or thrown error (rejection reason) for a message delivery.
+A Promise represents the eventual return value (fulfillment) or thrown error (rejection reason) for a message delivery.
-A promise is pending until settled with either a fulfillment or rejection reason.
+A Promise is pending until settled with either a fulfillment or rejection reason.
-OCapN queues messages delivered to a promise.
+OCapN queues messages delivered to a Promise.
-If the eventual resolution of a promise is another promise, OCapN forwards the queued messages to the next Promise.
+If the eventual resolution of a Promise is another Promise, OCapN forwards the queued messages to the next Promise.
-If the eventual fulfillment value of the promise is a Target, OCapN forwards the queued messages to the Target.
+If the eventual fulfillment value of the Promise is a Target, OCapN forwards the queued messages to the Target.
 OCapN does not forward messages to non-references (non-capabilities).